Anna Duggar Breaks Silence On Twitter As She Waits For New Baby With Husband Josh Duggar

 — Samaritan's Purse (@SamaritansPurse) August 30, 2017

-She made news a few weeks ago when she posted a picture with Josh Duggar, visiting the Christian rehab center he enrolled back in 2015.
-In that picture, she displayed a prominent baby bump and worried fans about her safety as she travelled by plane to Illinois.
+She made news a few weeks ago when she posted a picture with Josh Duggar while visiting the Christian rehab center he enrolled in back in 2015.
+In that picture, she displayed a prominent baby bump and worried fans about her safety as she traveled by plane to Illinois.

 Grat time w/ @PatchAdventures & friends at North Love Baptist Church tonight & grateful for their https://t.co/J1Ufa40qF2 ministry pic.twitter.com/c4JXEwftV8